-- 186 Springfield's Sustainability Statement acknowledges that they are aware of proposals for a potential Biomass power plant to the south of Bertha Park adjacent to the Inveralmond Industrial Estate which would use wood fuel to generate electricity for 11,000 homes within the Perth area.
-A by-product of the electricity production will be heat in the form of hot water which can provide space heating and hot water to homes and businesses via a district heat main. - Springfield note that a planning application for the facility has not as yet been submitted but they are keen to investigate this further at the appropriate time as to how their proposals could fit into this and the proposed Perth CHP district heating scheme.
+- 176 Springfield's Sustainability Statement acknowledges that they are aware of proposals for a potential Biomass power plant to the south of Bertha Park adjacent to the Inveralmond Industrial Estate which would use wood fuel to generate electricity for 11,000 homes within the Perth area.
+A by-product of the electricity production would be heat in the form of hot water which can provide space heating and hot water to homes and businesses via a district heat main. - 177 Springfield note that a planning application for the facility has not as yet been submitted but they are keen to investigate this further at the appropriate time as to how their proposals could fit into this and the proposed Perth CHP district heating scheme.
 They note it is their intention to continue to investigate the application of this to buildings, particularly for apartments within the village core areas in order to optimise this potential.
 They are keen to continue to work with Perth & Kinross Council as to the feasibility of new renewable technologies and how this can be incorporated as the development progresses.

-- 188 It is planning authority's understanding that the developer of the Biomass Power Plant is not intending to progress with an application.
-Having reviewed the extent of information submitted it is the Planning Authority's view that the site specific requirement has not been satisfactorily addressed. - 189 Notwithstanding this, it is likely that Perth and Kinross Council will take forward and investigate the potential for district heating systems with the developers of strategic sites to the north and west of Perth.
-Taking this into account I consider this matter can be secured through conditional control via the in principle application with the outcomes of the study incorporated into detailed phases of the development.
+- 178 It is planning authority's understanding that the developer of the Biomass Power Plant is not intending to progress with an application.
+Having reviewed the extent of information submitted it is the Planning Authority's view that the site specific requirement has not been satisfactorily addressed. - 179 Notwithstanding this, it is likely that Perth and Kinross Council will take forward and investigate the potential for district heating systems with the developers of strategic sites to the north and west of Perth.
+Taking this into account I consider this matter can be secured through conditional control with the outcomes of the study incorporated into the development if the study confirms that instillation is viable.